mvgc12603/Idiomatic/README.md

 - Suppresses literal fallback suggestions when they look invented or word-by-word.
 - Works on regular websites and local plain-text files.

+## Upcoming Features
+- Expand functionality to additional languages
+- Improve accuracy with incomplete or inaccurate idioms
+- Migrate static python 'idiom database' externally
+- Connect 'idiom database' to open source sit
+- Allow user to chose which AI or web search backup is used

 ## Project Structure

 ```text